-There is always a jury inquest if a death occurs in state detention.
+There is always a jury inquest if a death occurs in state detention, and in other limited circumstances.
 An inquest can be opened and adjourned whilst a criminal investigation takes place.

-Where a person has died within a care setting and the death falls within the categories listed above, the coroner is likely to review risk assessments, care plans, training records, mechanical inspection of equipment, e.g., in the event of a fall, did the person have their glasses on, up-to-date relevant care plan, appropriate footwear, no slip hazards, safety signs displayed, etc.
+Where a person has died within a care setting and the coroner investigates, the coroner is likely to review risk assessments, care plans, training records, mechanical inspection of equipment, e.g., in the event of a fall, did the person have their glasses on, up-to-date relevant care plan, appropriate footwear, no slip hazards, safety signs displayed, etc.

-If a coroner identifies poor practice which gives rise to a concern that other deaths may occur in the future as a result of that practice, a report will be sent to the appropriate organisation setting out the action that the coroner requires to be taken.
+If in the course of an investigation a coroner identifies any issues which gives rise to concerns that other deaths may occur in the future a report will be sent to the appropriate organisation setting out the action that the coroner requires to be taken.
 The organisation responsible must respond, setting out the action that has been taken.
 These responses go to the Chief Coroner (based in London) to assist in identifying themes or patterns.